American Football (1999 album): Background and recording

 The first time the group met it was considered to be casual, and the band's "[musical] ideas were noodly and meandering", according to Kinsella.
 The trio was based in Champaign, Illinois, while Kinsella was attending the University of Illinois.
 American Football was initially a side project, not intending to become a full-time commitment, as Holmes comments, due to the band "always half-assing things".
 The first song the group wrote together was the instrumental "Five Silent Miles".
 At the time they were listening to Steve Reich, attempting to work out the interplay between two guitars.
 The band released a 3-track self-titled EP in October 1998, which included "Five Silent Miles".

 LP1 was made "literally in the last four days" before two out of the three members of the band had to move back home from college, according to Kinsella.
 The album was recorded in May 1999 at Private Studios in Urbana, Illinois.
 On the technical side, the album was recorded to ADAT tapes and mixed on a TASCAM digital tape deck.
 That mix was bounced to a DAT tape master, from which subsequent reissues have been struck.
 The LP was produced by Brendan Gamble; he previously produced the band's self-titled EP.
 According to Lamos, the song titles were made up a couple of hours "before we finished the artwork."
 Prior to creating the song titles, songs were referred vaguely as "the B song or the C-sharp song."
 Kinsella had a journal that he used lyrics from, though they were written "from years before that, so it was just like, 'Yeah, that'll work.'"
 After writing the lyrics and melodies, Kinsella would "just screech...them out."
 While practicing the material, they didn't have a PA system and thus Holmes and Lamos did not know the lyrics until the group did live performances.
-According to Kinsella, the songs' melancholy lyrics were due to influences from outside of emo and post-hardcore, which included such bands as the Cure, Red House Painters, and The Sundays.
+According to Kinsella, the songs' melancholic lyrics were due to influences from outside of emo and post-hardcore, which included such bands as the Cure, Red House Painters, and The Sundays.